FS-Driverless/Formula-Student-Driverless-Simulator/docs/system-overview.md

 Physically this node runs on the server where the Unreal world is being simulated.
 The node is launched by the operator.

-When the operator launches the ros bridge it passes along some mission variables.
+When the operator launches the ROS bridge it passes along some mission variables.
 This includes mission type (trackdrive or autocross) and information about how it can use data collected in previous runs.
 For example, first the AS will receive "autocross on track A" and it knows it cannot use any previous collected information.
 Then it receives "trackdrive on track A" and it knows it can use data collected in the first autocross drive to go faster.